mybest

 Bean varietyArabica

 Illy's Ground Espresso Classico Coffee Medium Roast is made exclusively with Arabica beans, offering a mild and well-balanced flavor.
-When sipped black, it has flavors of milk chocolate and citrus, with a balanced mix of fruity acidity and the perfect touch of bitterness.
+When sipped black, it features notes of milk chocolate and citrus with a balanced mix of fruity acidity and the perfect touch of bitterness.
 It's not overly acidic, so it's a good option even for those who usually avoid acidic flavors.

-When prepared as a café au lait, the fruity acidity blends beautifully with the sweetness of the milk, creating a creamy and inviting taste.
-The medium roast also brings out a lively aroma, adding to the subtle flavor experience.
+When prepared as a café au lait, the acidity blends beautifully with the sweetness of the milk, creating a creamy and inviting taste.
 Testers were drawn to the pleasant aroma and taste that reminded them of black tea with milk.
-If you're a fan of fruitier, more acidic coffee or enjoy bitterness but want to explore something with a slight tang, this product is worth trying.
+If you're a fan of fruitier, more acidic coffee or are an avid enjoyer of bitter coffee and want to explore something new, this product is worth trying.

 Content volume0.55 lb.